How to Train Your AI Chatbot

 Fill in any knowledge gaps by adding new FAQs with clear titles and answers.
 Good for new policies, seasonal changes, or information that just hasn’t been added yet.

-Example: If customers are asking about pet policies and there’s no existing FAQ, create one titled “Can I bring my dog?” with a clear response.
+Example: If customers are asking about pet policies and there’s no existing response, create one titled “Can I bring my dog?” with a clear answer.

 3. Add Example Questions